 The existing resources to research the LMS market are either too focused on the top 5 talent management LMS vendors or provide generic information on many dissimilar LMS vendors.
 Neither arms buyers with the tactical information to efficiently find qualified partners in 2016 based on business, functional, service and technical factors.

 LMS Almanac: The Ultimate No-Nonsense Guide to the Learning Management Systems Market

 We created Talented Learning and the LMS Almanac to bring buyers and sellers together based on thoughtful, well-researched and fiercely independent research of the LMS marketplace.

 The LMS Almanac defines corporate LMS market trends, types of corporate LMSs, business uses, feature and functions, hosting models, license models, service and support models, return on investment and provides real-life examples of all.
 The LMS Almanac compares, contrasts and aggregates survey data from 72 vendors against these varying traits.
 A two-page profile with 150 comparison points of data is provided for each of the vendors.

 LMS buyers can use the LMS Almanac to educate themselves about the current state of the corporate LMS market, define their requirements and the type of LMS they need.
 Using the profiles, they can shortlist likely qualified vendors based on business, functional, technical, license and service criteria.

 No LMS is right for everyone, but every LMS is right for someone.
 The LMS Almanac will help buyers and sellers make the right match!

 Interested in learning more about the LMS Almanac: Corporate Edition 2016?
-Click here to see table of contents, list of vendor profiles, who should buy, pricing, download samples and more.
+Click here to see the table of contents, a list of profiled vendors, an overview of who should buy and why, excerpts you can download, pricing information and more.